dbt-labs/docs.getdbt.com/website/docs/docs/contributing/long-long-conversations-discussions.md

     - This is the place to show off all of the cool things you are doing in dbt.
 Whether it’s a new macro, design pattern, or package, post here to show the community what you are up to!
 - [In-Depth Discussions](https://discourse.getdbt.com/c/discussions/21)
     - Share anything you’re thinking about that has to do with dbt or analytics engineering!
 This is a great place to jot down some thoughts to share with the community or spark a discussion on a topic that’s currently interesting you.

+## Inclusivity Statement
+We are **strongly** committed to building a community where everyone can feel welcome.

+The dbt community started with people who were not traditionally considered “technical”, did not have ownership over technical systems, and were often left out of organizational decision-making.
+We came together to learn from each other, solve hard problems together, and to help build a new discipline where data folks have greater ownership over our own work.
+It really matters to us that everyone feels like they can ask questions and engage, no matter their professional or personal background.

+Technical forums have the potential to replicate harmful power structures, and can feel intimidating or hostile.
+We are working hard to create and sustain an inclusive environment through community-building, technological solutions, inclusive content, and diverse contributors.
+This is a long-term project, and we will continue to iterate and make improvements.

+If you have any ideas or feedback on how to make this space friendlier or more inclusive please let us know, either on the community Slack in the #community-strategy channel or via email at [community@dbtlabs.com](mailto:community@dbtlabs.com).
+We want to hear from you!

 ## Following new and ongoing Discussions